Migrants flown to Martha's Vineyard by Florida governor say they were misled | Politics

 "We've worked on innovative ways to be able to protect the state of Florida from the impact of Biden's border policies," he said.
 Since this spring, Republican governors of Texas and Arizona have bused thousands of migrants from the border to Democratic strongholds such as Washington, D.C., New York City and Chicago.

 On Thursday, two buses sent by Texas Governor Greg Abbott, another Republican facing re-election, dropped off migrants in a Washington D.C. neighborhood not far from Vice President Kamala Harris' official residence.
 Volunteers who were awaiting their arrival at another location said they had no warning.
-White House Press Secretary Karine Jean-Pierre said Republican governors were using migrants as "political pawns."
+Biden, speaking at an event hosted by the Congressional Hispanic Caucus Institute, accused Republicans of "playing politics with human beings, using them as props."

 LEGAL QUESTIONS Several Democrats, including Charlie Crist, DeSantis' opponent in Florida, and California Governor Gavin Newsom, called on federal authorities to investigate the incident, saying it displayed a lack of humanity.